 Scientific Name: Canis latrans

-The Eastern coyote looks like a medium-sized German shepherd dog, with long thick fur.
-The tail is full and bushy, usually carried pointing down.
-Ears are erect and pointed.
+Eastern coyotes look similar to German shepherd dogs, yet are half the weight.
+Coyotes have long, thick fur.
+Their tails are full and bushy, usually carried pointing down.
+Ears are large, erect, and pointed.

 Weight: 35 to 45 pounds (males usually larger than females.)